-As of June 30, 2020, we had cash and cash equivalents of \$245.7 million.
-We estimate that our year-end 2020 cash and cash equivalents will range between \$215 million and \$220 million.
-We also estimate that our cash and cash equivalents will be sufficient to fund our currently planned capital expenditure requirements and operating expenses, excluding any potential approval or sales milestones payable to Archemix Corp., or Archemix, or any commercialization expenses for Zimura, through at least mid-2024.
-These estimates are based on our current business plan, which includes the continuation of our clinical development programs for Zimura, the progression of our IC-100 and IC-200 programs into the clinic, and the advancement of our IC-500 development program.
-These estimates assume that we will enroll approximately 400 patients in the GATHER2 trial.
-These estimates do not reflect any additional expenditures resulting from the potential inlicensing or acquisition of additional product candidates or technologies, commencement of any new sponsored research programs or any associated development we may pursue.
+As of September 30, 2020, we had cash, cash equivalents and available for sale securities of \$231.1 million.
+We estimate that our year-end 2020 cash, cash equivalents and available for sale securities will range between \$210 million and \$215 million, which reflects the impact of a \$6.0 million milestone payment to Archemix.
+We also estimate that our cash, cash equivalents and available for sale securities will be sufficient to fund our currently planned capital expenditure requirements and operating expenses, excluding any potential approval or sales milestones payable to Archemix or any commercialization expenses for Zimura, through at least mid-2024.
+These estimates are based on our current business plan, which includes the continuation of our ongoing clinical development programs for Zimura, the progression of our IC-100 and IC-200 programs into the clinic, and the advancement of our IC-500 development program.
+These estimates also assume that we will enroll approximately 400 patients in the GATHER2 trial.
+These estimates do not reflect any additional expenditures related to potentially studying Zimura in other indications, or resulting from the potential in-licensing or acquisition of additional product candidates or technologies, commencement of any new sponsored research programs or any associated development we may pursue.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.

 We expect we will require substantial, additional funding in order to complete the activities necessary to develop and commercialize one or more of our product candidates.
 Although the future development of our product candidates is highly uncertain, we expect the development of our product candidates will continue for at least the next several years.
-At this time, except for our estimates regarding the costs for the future development of Zimura in GA and necessary manufacturing scale-up and validation activities, we cannot reasonably estimate the total remaining costs necessary to complete development, to complete process development and manufacturing scale-up and validation activities and to potentially seek marketing approval for any of our product candidates.
+At this time, we cannot reasonably estimate the total remaining costs necessary to complete development, to complete process development and manufacturing scale-up and validation activities and to potentially seek marketing approval for any of our product candidates.